deadbaed/async-bagit-rs/readme.md

 ## Acknowledgments

-If you are looking for another Rust implementation of BagIt https://github.com/pwinckles/bagr is a nice one!
+If you are looking for a sync Rust implementation of BagIt https://github.com/pwinckles/bagr is a nice one!